lostars/tinypng-cli/README.md

-# A TinyPNG CLI Developed by Go
+# A TinyPNG CLI developed by Go

 This CLI using TinyPNG official API, you can get the API key [here](https://tinify.com/developers) before you start.